-Pathologies of Climate Governance: International Relations, Domestic Politics and Human Nature (Cambridge University Press, under contract for publication in 2019).
+Pathologies of Climate Governance: International Relations, Domestic Politics and Human Nature (Cambridge University Press, under contract).
 Climate change is growing worse.
 Despite international agreements brokered by the United Nations, national policies to encourage the use of renewable energy, and increasing awareness of environmental sustainability among publics, enormous amounts of greenhouse gas pollution continue to enter Earth’s atmosphere, even as scientists warn that this pollution must be eliminated very soon.
 The resources needed to adapt to climate change are orders of magnitude less than what is available, especially for the poorest communities least responsible for the problem.
 Tragically, the problem is outpacing the solutions – there is a chronic, pathological inability to govern climate change effectively.
 What are the sources of this pathology and how can it be remedied?
 How can more effective policies be implemented by nations, communities and individuals?
 Pathologies of Climate Governance answers these questions.
 Readers will become familiar with climate change as a vital global problem, understand its fundamental causes and impacts, develop an awareness of key underlying driving forces, and learn about alternative pathways for moving beyond historically weak policy responses.
-Pathologies of Climate Governance is for people who are frustrated with slow action by governments and other actors to address climate change.
-It is for those who want to find real solutions to this vexing and increasingly urgent problem.
+Pathologies of Climate Governance is for people who want to see solutions to this vexing and urgent problem.

 What’s Wrong with Climate Politics and How to Fix It (Polity, 2013).
 Governments have failed to stem global emissions of carbon dioxide and other greenhouse gases causing climate change.
 Indeed, without far more aggressive action, climate-changing pollution will remain far too high for decades to come.
 What explains this failure to effectively tackle the world’s most serious long-term problem?
 And what can be done about it?
 To answer these questions, Paul G. Harris looks at climate politics as a doctor might look at a very sick patient.
 He performs urgent diagnoses and prescribes vital treatments to revive our ailing planet before it is too late.
 What’s Wrong with Climate Politics and How to Fix It begins by diagnosing what’s most wrong with climate politics, including the anachronistic international system, which encourages nations to fight for their narrowly perceived interests and makes major cuts in greenhouse pollution extraordinarily difficult; the United States and China, which together produce over one-third of global greenhouse gas pollution; and affluent lifestyles and overconsumption, which are spreading rapidly from industrialized nations to the developing world.
 The book then prescribes several antidotes to the failed politics of climate change, including a new kind of climate diplomacy with people at its center, national policies that put the common-but-differentiated responsibilities of individuals alongside those of nations, and a campaign for simultaneously enhancing human wellbeing and environmental sustainability.